mythril-forge/orizon-game-setting/module/c00A-session-zero-alpha.md

 	- steer the conversation when it stagnates
 	- end the conversation when it seems enough
 1. Consult your notes when wrapping up; ask about interest in core engagements.
-	- don't do so directly, instead bounce it off pop culture
+	- don't do so directly, instead bounce it off pop culture references
-1. Recap session zero (overview of what happened points 1&ndash;5)
+1. Recap session zero.
+	- overview of what happened points 1&ndash;5
+1. Go home.

+## After the Session
+There is still a lot to be done before the game begins, but emphasize that it would be best if the players **still don't start making their characters** until the start of the next session.
+Ideas are fine, but be sure they make nothing concrete.
+There will be a few surprises that could throw a player off if they cement anything too early.
+If they don't heed your word, they might have to throw a character concept out.
+Explain to them that next session will be about creating bonds between one another's characters, and the campaign itself.
+That is something that a person just can't do without everyone together in a room.

 [AngryGM]: https://theangrygm.com/session-zero-part-one